Xinglab/TEQUILA-seq/README.md

 script arguments:
     -h, --help                                          show this message and exit

-    -i /path/to/ESPRESSO/isoform/abundance/matrix       path to tsv file generated by ESPRESSO summarizing all detected transcript isoforms across samples and their assigned read counts
+    -i /path/to/ESPRESSO/isoform/abundance/matrix       path to tsv file generated by ESPRESSO summarizing all discovered transcript isoforms across samples and their assigned read counts

     -t <number of worker threads>                       number of worker threads (integer)